graphprotocol/graph-tooling/README.md

 ## How It Works

-`graph` takes a subgraph manifest (defaults to `subgraph.yaml`) with
+`graph` takes a subgraph manifest with references to

-- references to a GraphQL schema,
+- a GraphQL schema,
-- smart contract ABIs, and
+- smart contract ABIs
-- mappings written in TypeScript/AssemblyScript,
+- mappings written in TypeScript/AssemblyScript

-compiles the mappings to WebAssembly and deploys a ready-to-use version of the subgraph to IPFS or a local directory for debugging.
+compiles the mappings to WebAssembly, builds a ready-to-use version of the subgraph to IPFS or a local directory for debugging, and deploys the subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).

 ## Usage

 Subgraphs for The Graph are set up just like any regular TypeScript project.
-It is recommended to install `graph-cli` as a local dependency via `package.json` and use `npm` scripts for code generation and building.
+It is recommended to install `graph-cli` as a local dependency via `package.json` and use `yarn` scripts for code generation and building.

 If you are just getting started with creating a subgraph, head to [getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md).
 Eventually this guide will lead you back here.